IanFinlayson/exploring-cs/chapter07.md

 ------------------------------------------------------------------------

-Now that we know how to nest if statements with loops, we can finally tackle a Python version of the \"Guess the Number\" algorithm we looked at way back in Chapter 1.
+Now that we know how to nest if statements with loops, we can finally tackle a Python version of the "Guess the Number" algorithm we looked at way back in Chapter 1.
 The algorithm is given again in pseudocode:

 ``` {.algorithm}